 Will it affect my other children?

+Treatment may be provided in specialist centres or by a local team.
 The consultant will discuss various treatment options with you.
 There is no one standard treatment for dystonia and it is likely to take a while to find the most effective approach.
-Treatment may also change if symptoms change.
-It can be frustrating but dystonia is a complex long-term condition that needs careful management – and patience.
-Click here to learn more about treatments.
+Treatment may also change if symptoms change and as your child grows.
+It can be frustrating but dystonia is a long-term condition that needs careful management – and patience.

 Dystonia and your family

 Encourage your child to accept that the dystonia does not own them; it is not their identity, merely a part of their life.
 Be positive and supportive, but also be aware that being overly-protective may not help them.
 Part of growing up is learning what you are capable of doing, and this is no different for a child with dystonia.

 It can take time to accept that your child has a disability.
 Some parents and carers describe it as going through a grieving process, including the recognised stages of denial, anger and depression, arriving finally at acceptance.
 You are bound to experience a wide range of emotions and, if you or your family find it hard to cope with this process, it is important to seek help through your GP.